deserie-dev/deserie-dev/README.md

 - I am a Full Stack Developer with a passion for cloud computing (AWS & Azure), and enjoy utilizing various tools and methods related to DevOps.

+- Current Read: Terraform Up & Running by Yevgeniy Brikman.
+[Labs I've done so far from this book.](https://github.com/deserie-dev/Terraform_Labs)

 - Recently passed the AWS Solutions Architect Associate Certification.

-- My blog focuses on DevOps, check it out here **[https://hashnode.com/@Deserie](https://hashnode.com/@Deserie)**

 - I recently graduated from the She Code Africa Cloud School, cohort 2, where I gained skills related to DevOps such as Linux, Bash Scripting, Jenkins and Docker.